Bonus Deuces Wild Video Poker

 If you can’t find a 10 / 4 / 4 machine in your favorite casino, the negligible difference in expected return between that pay table and the 9 / 4 / 4 variety makes the latter a reasonable option.
 Even the 8 / 4 / 4 pay table leaves players with an expected return of over 99 percent (equating to a house edge of less than 1 percent), but after that, the rest of the alternatives drop off precipitously.

 One final aspect of these pay tables to take note of concerns the relatively top heavy nature of the payout scheme.
-To see a complete analysis of the available pay tables for Bonus Deuces Wild, visit the Wizard of Odds.
-Additionally, VP Free also has some pay table analysis available for the game.
+To see some pay table analysis for the game, visit VP Free.

 Bonus Deuces Wild Strategy